 Duck, pork, and beef courses all taste scrumptious with a drizzle of sweet sauce to accompany them.
 Cooking meat in a dressing laden in fruit can infuse both sweetness and tenderness into the end product.
 For slow-cooked dishes like beef brisket, substitute prunes (which are just dried plums) or figs. Both are easy to find at the grocery store and the long cooking time will break them down and sweeten up your main dish.
 Due to the higher sugar content in dried fruit, use less than what your recipes call for in fresh plums.

 In the summertime, grilled pork chops aren't complete without a sweet and tangy sauce.
 So if your sauce calls for plum and all you have is peaches, a straight across the board substitute will work just as well.
 Plus, the golden yellow of peaches adds an appealing presentation to your finished dinner plate.

-You rarely see duck served without a fruit chutney or glaze.
-And plums compliment this meat so nicely.
-But other duck and fruit combos are equally yummy.
+You rarely see duck served without a fruit chutney or glaze, and plums complement this meat so nicely.
+Other duck and fruit combos are equally yummy.
 So, why not just swap out the whole recipe?
-Plum glazed duck can be substituted with duck l'orange or roasted duck, tubers (like potatoes), and figs. Both make perfect crowd pleasers.
+Plum glazed duck can be substituted with duck l'orange or roasted duck, tubers (like potatoes), and figs. Both make perfect crowd-pleasers.

 In pies and tortes, or on a sauce to top ice cream, plums provide the perfect amount of sweetness, paired with a "just tart enough" aftertaste, as do cherries or blueberries, either of which can be substituted in any pie recipe that calls for plums.
 Just make sure you measure the fruit by weight to obtain the right proportions.